blogarithms/blogarithms.github.io/_posts/2018-12-24-interviewing-for-acm-chapter.md

 #### Question 3

 Given a string, find the largest 'factor' of the string.
-A 'factor' of a string is defined as a substring which can generate the original string by repeatedly concatenating to itself.
+A 'factor' of a string is defined as a substring which can generate the original string by repeatedly concatenating to itself in ```O(N)``` or better.

 Example, 'abababab' has the largest factor 'abab' as when written twice, it can generate the original string.